humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 Every few days they'd drop **2000-line Go PRs**.
 And this wasn't a nextjs app or a CRUD API.
 This was complex, [race-prone systems code](https://github.com/humanlayer/humanlayer/blob/main/hld/daemon/daemon_subscription_integration_test.go#L45) that did JSON RPC over unix sockets and managed streaming stdio from forked unix processes (mostly claude code sdk processes, more on that later 🙂).

 The idea of carefully reading 2,000 lines of complex Go code every few days was simply not sustainable.
+I was starting to feel a bit like Mitchell Hashimoto when he added the [AI contributions must be disclosed](https://github.com/ghostty-org/ghostty/pull/8289) rules for ghostty.

-We had no choice but to adopt **spec-driven development**.
+Our approach was to adopt something like sean's **spec-driven development**.

 It was uncomfortable at first.
 I had to learn to let go of reading every line of PR code.